LYC878484/wltp/README.rst

     **Figure 1:** *WLTP cycle for class-3b Vehicles*

 ..
-Attention:: This project is still in *alpha* stage.
+Attention:: This *wltp* python project is still in *alpha* stage.
 Its results are not
-    considered "correct", and official approval procedures should not rely on them.
+    considered "correct", and no experimental procedures should rely currently on them.

     Some of the known deficiencies are described in these places:

     * In the :doc:`CHANGES`.
-    * Presented in the diagrams of the :ref:`metrics` section.
+    * Presented in the diagrams of the :doc:`metrics` section.
     * Imprinted in the :mod:`~wltp.test.wltp_db_tests` test-case
       (automatically comparared with a pre-determined set of vehicles from Heinz-db on each build) Currently, mean rpm differ from Heinz-db < 0.5% and gears diff < 5% for a 1800-step class-3 cycle.

+.. _end-opening:
+.. contents:: Table of Contents
+  :backlinks: top
 .. _begin-intro:

 Introduction